 Where we store and use your data

 Your data will be held on secure servers and/or on our premises within the UK.
-Electronic data may be transferred to, and stored at, a destination outside the European Economic Area ("EEA"), for example, when we communicate with you using a cloud based service provider that operates outside the EEA such as Survey Monkey.
+Electronic data may be transferred to, and stored at, a destination outside the European Economic Area ("EEA"), for example, if we communicate with you using a cloud based service provider that operates outside the EEA.

 Such transfers will only take place if one of the following applies: